Josh Todd (footballer): Queen of the South (Second spell)

 On 9 June 2021, Todd signed once again for the Doonhamers.

 On 8 January 2022, Todd was the captain versus Kilmarnock, as club captain Willie Gibson served a suspension.

 On 25 February 2022, Todd signed a one-year extension to his contract to remain at the Doonhamers until the summer of 2023.
 Todd was also appointed the Dumfries club's new club captain, after Gibson was appointed player-manager.

 On 12 June 2023, Todd signed a one-year extension to his contract to remain at the Doonhamers until the summer of 2024.

 During September 2023, Todd decided to concentrate more on his own playing performances, as Harry Cochrane was appointed Queens new club captain.

 Annan Athletic (Second spell)

 On 27 May 2024, following the expiry of his contract with Queen of the South, Todd returned to his former club and Galloway rival Annan Athletic under former teammate and manager Willie Gibson.
 Todd made his return debut for the Galabankies in a win over Inverness Caledonian Thistle in the Scottish League Cup group stage.
 Todd netted his first goal of this spell in a League Cup win over Arbroath.
 He later scored in Annan's league-opening win over Cove Rangers on 3 August.
+Todd left Annan due to work commitments in January 2026.

+Dumbarton (second spell)

+Todd returned to Dumbarton for a second spell in January 2026, signing an 18-month deal with the Sons - having previously played for the club in the 2016–17 season.
+He scored and was named Man of the Match on his debut in a 2–2 draw with Elgin City.
+Todd was named as the club's vice-captain in the summer of 2026.